tpapp/DefaultApplication.jl/README.md

 ## Testing

-Currently there are no unit test since these things are tricky to test for, but testing, bug reports, feature requests and PRs are welcome.
+Currently there are only partial unit tests, since the functionality of this package is difficult to test without a desktop environment.
+Testing, bug reports, feature requests and PRs are welcome.

 There is a utility function `DefaultApplication.test()` for testing, which prints information for bug reports: